mathiassol/mathiassol/README.md

 ## current projects
 Currently, I am working on expanding my graphics knowledge from OpenGL to DirectX 11, SDL, and NVRHI.
 I have made a simple amateur Minecraft clone and am now working on creating a more universal rendering pipeline for more general use.

 Other than that, I am trying to learn more C++.
 I have not been learning it for very long, so there are many areas where I lack experience.
 Additionally, I have not had the chance to work with any companies using a C++ codebase, so I do not have much of an idea of what a “professional structure” looks like.

+### Take a look at my pined projects for a better look at what i do.